 Something Must be Done

 The hype from the popular press over anti-German spy novels from Le Queux and other pulp authors had Britain in uproar.
-The public were convinced there were thousands, even tens of thousands, of fifth columnists in Britain.
+It had convinced the public that there were thousands, even tens of thousands, of fifth-columnists in Britain.